The Best 3 Days in Athens Itinerary by JetSettingFools.com

 Morning: Acropolis Views

-Kick off your 3 days in Athens, Greece vacation the same way locals start their day, with a Freddo Cappuccino.
-The famous Greek iced coffee drink will give you a charge and propel you through your first day in Athens.
+Begin the day the same way locals do, with a Freddo Cappuccino.
+The famous Greek iced coffee will help propel you through your first day in Athens!

-Then, walk toward Philopappos Hill along Apostolou Pavlou pedestrian lane, with an Acropolis view in the distance.
+Next, walk along Apostolou Pavlou pedestrian lane, with an Acropolis view in the distance.

-Spend the rest of the morning hiking Philopappou Hill (sometimes called Muses Hill).
-Sitting to the west of the Acropolis – and providing an exceptional elevated view of the Parthenon – this area is rich with history.
+Spend the rest of the morning hiking Philopappos Hill (sometimes called Muses Hill).
+Sitting to the west of the Acropolis it provides an exceptional elevated view of the Parthenon.

 Gracing the top is the Philopappos Monument, a 2-story marble mausoleum, which dates to the 2nd century AD.
-Although partially destroyed, the monument still bears elements of grandeur.
+Although partially destroyed, it still bears elements of grandeur.

-Hikers can also find their way to the Prison of Socrates, a barred cave where Socrates is said to have awaited his execution.
+You can also find your way to the Prison of Socrates, a barred cave where he is said to have awaited his execution.

-Other things to do on Philopappos Hill are finding the ancient ruins that are scattered across the landscape and leisurely strolling the intertwining trails under the shade of evergreens.
+Other things to do are finding the ruins that are scattered across the landscape and leisurely strolling the intertwining trails under the shade of evergreens.
 Also, look for the tortoises that call the area their home!

 Lunch: Traditional Greek Food

-While exploring Philopappos Hill, you likely worked up an appetite.
-Fortunately, there are two fantastic spots nearby where you can get a taste of traditional fare!
+By now, you likely worked up an appetite.
+Fortunately, there are two fantastic spots nearby where you can get a taste of Greek fare!

 Afternoon: All About the Acropolis

-The museum was built over an excavation site and visitors can see through the glass floor into the ruins below.
+The museum was built over an excavation site and you can see through the glass floor into the ruins below.
 Also, don’t miss the rooftop deck for views of the Acropolis!

-Tickets are required to enter the Acropolis Museum – and are separate from the Acropolis Hill Ticket.
-It’s best to buy your Skip the Line Tickets in advance.
+Tickets are required and it’s best to buy them in advance.
 Plan on spending about 2 hours here learning about the history of Ancient Greece.

-After your museum introduction, it’s time to see the Athenian Acropolis, one of the most famous archaeological sites in the world.
+Now it’s time to tour the Athenian Acropolis, one of the most famous archaeological sites in the world!

-During the 5th century BC, the flat-topped Acropolis Hill was deemed sacred – and a slew of temples were built to honor the Goddess Athena, the protector of the city.
+During the 5th century BC, the area was deemed sacred – and a slew of temples were built to honor the Goddess Athena, the protector of the city.

 The most impressive temples that still stand (although they will likely to be covered in scaffolding) are the Parthenon, the Erechteion and the Temple of Nike.

-See the sights on the hillside, like the Theatre of Dionysus, and get an overhead view into the Odeon of Herodes Atticus Amphitheater.
+Be sure to see the Theatre of Dionysus and get an overhead view into the Odeon of Herodes Atticus Amphitheater.

 As you make your way into the grand Propylaia entryway, look up to the Temple of Nike to your right.

-Once through the columned entry gate, let your gaze settle on the striking Parthenon and Erechtheion.
-After taking in the sights, go to the Hellenic flag and savor the views.
+Once through the columned gate, let your gaze settle on the striking Parthenon and Erechtheion.
+Finish off at the giant Hellenic Flag and savor the sprawl and crawl of Athens.

 Tips for Visiting the Athens Acropolis

 For this itinerary, we recommend visiting the Acropolis late in the day, when it is typically less crowded.
-You could also opt to arrive first thing in the morning to beat the crowds and the heat.
+You could opt to arrive first thing in the morning and go to the museum in the afternoon.

-Areopagus Hill – also called Mars Hill – is an Athens landmark sight.
+Areopagus Hill – also called Mars Hill – is an Athens landmark.
 The rock appears in Greek mythology as the site where the gods held trials and doled out justice.

 Then in the 1st century AD, it is believed that Apostle Paul gave a sermon here in an effort to convert Athenians to Christianity.

-Ranking as one of the oldest neighborhoods in the city, Plaka is marked by picturesque lanes, neoclassical architecture and ancient sights that are tucked into unsuspecting corners.
+Ranking as one of the oldest neighborhoods in the city, Plaka is marked by picturesque lanes, neoclassical architecture and unsuspecting sights tucked into cozy corners.

 The top dishes we recommend eating are moussaka (it is the national dish, after all), meatballs, Greek salad, saganaki and tzatziki.

 For after dinner drinks, go to Athens oldest distillery, Brettos Bar.
-Colorful bottles line the shelves of the small bar and liquor-filled barrels sit against the wall.
+Colorful bottles line the shelves and booze-filled barrels sit against the wall.

 The distillery specializes in homemade ouzo, brandy and flavored liqueurs.
-They have wine, beer and cocktails on their drink menu, as well.
+They have wine and beer, as well.

 DAY 2: Athens Sightseeing Adventures

-On the second day of your Athens in 3 Days Itinerary, watch the Changing of the Guard, visit a Greek Orthodox church and stroll through the National Gardens.
-Then explore dip into the popular Pangrati District for dinner and drinks.
+Today on your Athens in 3 Days Itinerary, watch the Changing of the Guard, visit a Greek Orthodox church and stroll through the National Gardens.
+Then dip into the Pangrati District for dinner and drinks.

 Morning: Walking Tour of Athens City Center

-Start at the Greek Parliament Building.
-See the iconic Evzones Guards that protect the Tomb of the Unknown Soldier.
-Waltz through Syntagma Square and up Ermou Street.
+You’ll begin at the Greek Parliament Building to see the iconic Evzones Guards that protect the Tomb of the Unknown Soldier.
+Then waltz through Syntagma Square and up Ermou Street.

 Visit the ancient Church of Kapnikarea, the Holy Metropolitan Cathedral and the old Church of St. Eleutherius.